From Tony Bennett to Kanye and Jon Batiste, Grammys cast wide net | Entertainment

 From Tony Bennett to Kanye and Jon Batiste, Grammys cast wide net

-"Adding more nominees is a way to cast a wider net for more music, more artists and more genres," Recording Academy chief executive Harvey Mason Jr said, announcing the change on Tuesday.
-Eilish ("Happier Than Ever"), Rodrigo ("Drivers License"), Bieber ("Peaches") and Batiste ("Freedom") were also among the 10 nominees for record of the year, along with Swedish band Abba's new comeback single, "I Still Have Faith in You."
-Swift, an 11-time Grammy winner, snagged a best album nod for her best-selling "Evermore" but was shut out of the other races.
+"Adding more nominees is a way to cast a wider net for more music, more artists and more genres," Recording Academy chief executive Harvey Mason Jr. said, announcing the change on Tuesday.
+Eilish ("Happier Than Ever"), Rodrigo ("Drivers License"), Bieber ("Peaches") and Batiste ("Freedom") were among the 10 nominees for record of the year, along with Swedish band Abba's new comeback single, "I Still Have Faith in You."
+Swift, an 11-time Grammy winner, snagged a best album nod for her best-selling "Evermore" but was shut out of the other races, disappointing fans who felt she had been snubbed.

-The Grammys, the highest honors in the music industry, will be handed out at ceremony in Los Angeles on Jan 31.
-Nominees in the top three categories - album, song and record of the year - were increased to 10 from eight for the first time.
-"Adding more nominees is a way to cast a wider net for more music, more artists and more genres," Recording Academy chief executive Harvey Mason Jr said, announcing the change on Tuesday.
+The Grammys, the highest honors in the music industry, will be handed out at a ceremony in Los Angeles on Jan.
+31. Nominees in each of the top three categories - album, song and record of the year - were increased to 10 from eight for the first time.
+"Adding more nominees is a way to cast a wider net for more music, more artists and more genres," Recording Academy chief executive Harvey Mason Jr. said, announcing the change on Tuesday.

-Eilish ("Happier Than Ever"), Rodrigo ("Drivers License"), Bieber ( "Peaches" ) and Batiste ("Freedom") were also among the 10 nominees for record of the year, along with Swedish band Abba's new comeback single, "I Still Have Faith in You."
-Swift, an 11-time Grammy winner, snagged a best album nod for her best-selling "Evermore" but was shut out of the other races.
+Eilish ("Happier Than Ever"), Rodrigo ("Drivers License"), Bieber ( "Peaches" ) and Batiste ("Freedom") were among the 10 nominees for record of the year, along with Swedish band Abba's new comeback single, "I Still Have Faith in You."
+Swift, an 11-time Grammy winner, snagged a best album nod for her best-selling "Evermore" but was shut out of the other races, disappointing fans who felt she had been snubbed.
+"NO PROBLEMS TODAY JUST CHAMPAGNE," Swift tweeted.
+"SO stoked evermore has been honored like this."
 Rodrigo, 18, who burst onto the U.S. charts in January when her single "Drivers License" went viral, got seven nods, including best new artist and album ("Sour").
 Batiste, who also leads the band on "The Late Show with Stephen Colbert," scored nominations across the board, ranging from classical composition and American roots to his music video "Freedom" and album "We Are," which was inspired by the Black Lives Matter protests of 2020.

 "WOW!!
 Thank you God!!
 I love EVERYBODY!
 I’m so grateful to my collaborators and to my ancestors," Batiste wrote on Twitter.
 Rapper Jay-Z became the most Grammy-nominated artist of all time when he took his total to 83, surpassing the previous record held by music producer Quincy Jones.
 Paul McCartney added two nods to take second place with 81.

-K-pop band BTS, who have yet to win a Grammy despite dominating the U.S. music charts for almost two years, scored a single nod on Tuesday for their performance of their top-selling single "Butter" in the pop group field.
+K-pop band BTS, which has yet to win a Grammy despite dominating the U.S. music charts for almost two years, scored a single nod on Tuesday for the performance of their top-selling single "Butter" in the pop group field.
 West, who's had a contentious relationship with the Grammys, got five nods from his hit album "Donda," which was dedicated to his late mother.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)